 3. Threat Identification

 In the next step, processes and data flows will be analyzed for potential security problems – e.g. by using the STRIDE methodology to assess data flows or other methodologies such as Abuse Cases to assess business logic.

 As a result, threats will be rated, in respect of their criticality or risk.

 Lastly, countermeasures for relevant threats will be identified and defined (e.g. as JIRA tickets).

 The threat model may from now on be updated by the dev team, e.g. in case of security-relevant changes such as architectural ones.

-Integration of threat modeling activities into the software development usually requires a set of rules and a threat catalogue (threat intelligence) that can be improved with every threat modeling activities conducted.
-One great possibility for this are Wikis such as Atlassian Confluence which allows you to set-up different kinds of individual threat modeling templates and threats.
+Integration of threat modeling activities into the software development usually requires a set of rules and a threat catalog (threat intelligence) that can be improved with every threat modeling activity conducted.
+One great possibility for this is the use of Wikis such as Atlassian Confluence which allows you to set up different kinds of individual threat modeling templates and threats.

-Besides implementation of threat inteligence, we can also help you to select and customize threat modeling tools which are suitable for different roles.
+Besides the implementation of threat intelligence, we can also help you to select and customize threat modeling tools that are suitable for different roles.